Francogalfre/rick-and-morty-app/README.md

 ## Demo

-you can try the web here : ( react-rick-and-morty-rest-api.netlify.app )
+you can try the web here : ( https://react-rick-and-morty-rest-api.netlify.app )

 ## Authors